HugoPfister/Python_For_Astronomy/README.md

 # Python For Astronomy #

-This repository contains files that are useful for the introduction to Python.
+This repository contains files that are useful for the introduction to Python, a video of the Lecture can be found here: https://www.youtube.com/watch?v=STttKxJEWKc&ab_channel=HugoPfister

 ## Install libraries and softwares